 Our U.S. eligible employees participate in the Avago Technologies U.S. Inc. 401(k) Plan, or the 401(k) Plan.
 Enrollment in the 401(k) Plan is automatic for employees who meet eligibility requirements unless they decline participation.
 Under the 401(k) Plan, we provide matching contributions to employees up to a maximum of 4% of an employee's annual eligible compensation.
-The maximum contribution to the 401(k) Plan is 50% of an employee's annual eligible compensation.
+The maximum contribution to the 401(k) Plan is 50% of an employee's annual eligible compensation, subject to regulatory and plan limitations.
 The 401(k) Plan expense is included in the corporate employee overhead rate allocation.